West Indies cricket team

-The West Indies cricket team, nicknamed the Windies, is a men's cricket team representing the West Indies—a group of mainly English-speaking countries and territories in the Caribbean region—and administered by Cricket West Indies.
+The West Indies cricket team, nicknamed the Windies, is a men's cricket team representing the West Indies—a group of mainly English-speaking countries and territories in the Caribbean region—and administered by Cricket West Indies (CWI).
 The players are selected from a chain of fifteen Caribbean nation-states and territories.
-As of 25 March 2025, the West Indies cricket team is ranked eighth in Tests, ninth in ODIs, and fifth in T20Is in the official ICC rankings.

-From the mid-late 1970s to the early 1990s, the West Indies team was the strongest in the world in both Test and One Day International cricket.
+From the mid-late 1970s to the early 1990s, the West Indies team was the strongest in the world in both Test and One Day International (ODI) cricket.
 A number of cricketers who were considered among the best in the world have hailed from the West Indies: 21 have been inducted into the ICC Cricket Hall of Fame.

-The West Indies have won the ICC Cricket World Cup twice (1975 and 1979, when it was styled the Prudential Cup), the ICC T20 World Cup twice (2012 and 2016, when it was styled World Twenty20), the ICC Champions Trophy once (2004), the ICC Under 19 Cricket World Cup once (2016), and have also finished as runners-up in the Cricket World Cup (1983), the Under 19 Cricket World Cup (2004), and the ICC Champions Trophy (2006).
-The West Indies appeared in three consecutive World Cup finals (1975, 1979 and 1983), and were the first team to win back-to-back World Cups (1975 and 1979), both of these records have been surpassed only by Australia, who appeared in four consecutive World Cup Finals (1996, 1999, 2003 and 2007).
+The West Indies have won the ICC Cricket World Cup twice (1975 and 1979), the ICC T20 World Cup twice (2012 and 2016), the ICC Champions Trophy in 2004, and the ICC Under 19 Cricket World Cup in 2016.
+They have also finished as runners-up in the Cricket World Cup (1983), the Under 19 Cricket World Cup (2004), and the ICC Champions Trophy (2006).
+The West Indies appeared in three consecutive World Cup finals (1975, 1979, and 1983) and were the first team to win back-to-back World Cups (1975 and 1979); both of these records have been surpassed only by Australia, who appeared in four consecutive World Cup Finals (1996, 1999, 2003, and 2007).

-The West Indies have hosted the 2007 Cricket World Cup the 2010 ICC World Twenty20, and co-hosted (with the United States) the 2024 ICC T20 World Cup.
+The West Indies have hosted the 2007 Cricket World Cup the 2010 ICC World Twenty20 and co-hosted (with the United States) the 2024 ICC T20 World Cup.

+As of April 2026, the West Indies cricket team is ranked eighth in Tests, tenth in ODIs, and seventh in Twenty20 Internationals (T20I) in the official ICC rankings.